ADGEfficiency/programming-resources/fundamentals/programming.md

 ```

-## Landscape
+## Language landscape

-For data science, common languages that you should be familiar with (you do not need to know):
+For data science, common languages that you should be familiar with (you do not need to know them all - but you should know where they might be used)
+- bash
 - Python, R
 - Scala (and it's relationship with Java & the JVM)
 - Javascript (and how it runs in the Browser)